MicrosoftDocs/dynamics365smb-docs/business-central/across-how-to-set-up-workflow-users.md

 title: How to Set Up Workflow Users
 description: Before you can create workflows, you must set up the users who take part in them on the Approval User Setup page.
 author: brentholtorf
+ms.author: bholtorf
+ms.reviewer: ivkoleti
 ms.topic: how-to
-ms.devlang: al
 ms.search.keywords: reject, delegate, request ms.search.form: 1533,
-ms.date: 05/31/2023
+ms.date: 04/04/2024
-ms.author: bholtorf
 ms.service: dynamics-365-business-central
+ms.custom: bap-template
 ---
-# Set Up a Sequence of Workflow Users
+# Set up a sequence of workflow users

 Before you can create approval workflows, you must set up the users who will submit requests and their approvers.
 For example, you can specify who will receive a notification to act on a workflow step.
 You set up approval workflow participants on the **Approval User Setup** page.
 Learn more at [Set Up Approval Users](across-how-to-set-up-approval-users.md).